Quick Start

 Enable Auto mode by clicking the lightning bolt icon to the right of the section headers to choose the recommended model and settings.

-Once you are done with the settings on all your files, Click the Export Image button and the export window settings will help you control the file name, file format, and export location.
+Once you are done with the settings on all your files, Click the Export image button and the export window allows you to set the file name, file format, and export location.

 - Leave the Prefix and Suffix fields empty if you do not want any added on the file name.